jakartaee/batch-tck/jakarta.batch.official.tck/otherFiles/README.md

 The Jakarta Batch specification describes the job specification language, Java programming model, and runtime environment for Jakarta Batch applications.

-This distribution, as a whole, is licensed under the terms of the Eclipse Foundation Technology Compatibility Kit License - v 1.0 (see LICENSE.txt).
+This distribution, as a whole, is licensed under the terms of the Eclipse Foundation Technology Compatibility Kit License - v 1.0 (see LICENSE_EFTL.md).

 ## Key Documenation Within